georgeanderson/georgeanderson.github.io/_posts/2013-12-15-tdd-mocha-nodejs.md

 $npm install -d
 {% endhighlight %}

 Next step was to add a call to mocha in my `Makefile` using the **BDD** interface.
-By default mocha will look for tests under `./test/*` folder so we don't need specify a path.
+By default mocha will look for tests under `./test/*` folder so we don't need to specify a path.

 {% highlight makefile %}
 test: